LBDI – How to Participate

 To raise awareness about poverty and promote the Little Black Dress Initiative, we suggest the following:

-• Email Your Network about Your Participation in LBDI
+• Email Your Network About Your Participation in LBDI

 • Social Media Posts